Outagamie County - Marriage License Brochure(PDF, 338KB)

 Note: You do not have to be a Wisconsin resident to apply.

-3. Certified Copy of Birth Record
+Both Applicants Need a Certified Copy of Birth Record

 A certified copy of your birth record issued by the state or county where you were born.